chartbeat-labs/textacy/docs/source/index.rst

   acronyms, keyterms, and SVO triples
 - Compare strings and sequences using a variety of similarity metrics
 - Tokenize and vectorize documents then train, interpret, and visualize topic models
-- Compute text readability statistics, including Flesch-Kincaid grade level, SMOG index, and multi-lingual Flesch Reading Ease
+- Compute text readability and lexical diversity statistics, including Flesch-Kincaid grade level, multilingual Flesch Reading Ease, and Type-Token Ratio

 ... *and much more!*